Kareus/BOJChecker/README.md

 # BOJChecker
 ### Introduction

-Parser for reading user profile from Baekjoon Profile.
+Parser for reading user profile from Baekjoon Online Judge.

 You can read User Tier, Solved problem list from BOJ and solved.ac.